Search Icon

 overlay

-After a historic low in 2014, Americans are starting to take vacations again.
-In a time of increasing global uncertainty, that’s a trend we want to encourage.
+After a historic dip, Americans are starting to take vacations again.
+In a time of global uncertainty, that’s a trend we want to encourage.
 If the prospect of amazing tours and activities in a wide, fascinating world isn’t enough to nudge those vacationers to explore, it might be time to remind everyone why the mental health benefits of travel are worth it.

 Travel Boosts Creativity